parallelworks/weather-forecast-demo/RUN_MONITORING.md

 Read this file after ./container/README.md or ./direct_install/README.md (general setup and running notes).

+## Hardware requirements:

+04 CPU is recommended minimum ->
+12 CPU results in ->
+32 CPU results in ->
+The larger cores are faster than linear speedup b/c disk I/O speeds up too on GCE and I/O requirements can be substantial.

-Peak RAM usage on LINUX for 25km grid: 20GB
+Peak RAM usage for 25km grid: 20GB
+Peak RAM usage for 03km grid: 43GB

+100GB hard disk is sufficient for up to 3-4 low resolution runs.

 ## Run scoping